 And if so many of our contemporary prophets are right and energy becomes as scarce as a liberal’s integrity, then may i suggest our cities may stand emptied of humans and the countryside occupied by people in search of food and shelter?
 How are millions able to live in cities all over the world?
 By having the produce brought to them with the use of hydrocarbons!
 Should we experience an energy shortage due to depletion or goobermental ineptitude, the word “foraging” may soon be back in vogue for us all.

-But back to building your legal shelter, if i may.
+But back to building your transitory temporary shelter of questionable quasi-legality, if i may.